 By using something like an ambassador software platform, you’ll be given the tools to help you recruit ambassadors who will appeal to your target customer base the best.
 This is super valuable, because if you team up with the wrong brand ambassadors, you risk having a bland ambassador marketing experience, as well as reaching the wrong potential customers.

 6. Engagement, Engagement, Engagement…

-Often when brands launch a new influencer marketing campaign, they forget how important it is to assign their influencers with tasks that will encourage consumer engagement.
+Often when brands launch a new ambassador marketing campaign, they forget how important it is to assign their ambassadors tasks that will encourage consumer engagement.

 As a brand, you shouldn’t shy away from asking your followers what they’d like to see more of or hear about next.
 You may also ask them to send you pictures that you’d like to reshare where they're using your products.
 And when you set up tasks for your ambassadors, you should ask them to do the same.

 It can be as simple as adding “Comment what your favourite part of your skincare routine is!” to a social media caption.
 Engagement with your followers, fans, customers, and micro-influencers is a valuable trick to straying away from a mundane marketing campaign.

 Brandbassador provides ambassador software tools to help organisations connect and partner with their customers, followers and fans.
 Our platform offers a central location through which brands can assign tailored content missions to their micro-influencers, while also measuring the results and ROI of their campaign.